 As spring nears, we imagine ourselves smelling the roses and plucking tulips to liven up our home.
 But before we celebrate the changing of seasons, let’s embrace the beauty found in the starkness of winter landscapes.
-The bareness of the branches, freshly fallen snow (usually, that is.
-This year?
-Not so much!) and subtle scale of colors are what brings drama to wintertime.
+The bareness of the branches, freshly fallen snow and subtle scale of colors are what brings drama to wintertime.
 Before your garden fully awakens from its winter sleep, soak in its incomparable winter beauty that you will have to wait many months to see again.
 Embrace the exposed landscape because in no time at all, blooming buds will herald the arrival of spring, and the haunting beauty of your winter gardens will be quickly forgotten.

 “Winter brings clarity to the structure of the landscape.
 It reveals nuances of the beauty of the architecture and architectural spatial relationships,” says landscape architect Ben Page of Page|Duke Landscape Architects.
 “It is a very calm time of year when you can focus on a few beautiful, small details.
 It is one of my favorite seasons because of the revelatory process of seeing the architecture of landscapes unadorned by flowers.
 I love flowers and the splendor of flowers, but there is something calm about a winter landscape and subtle colors.”